-SBNM students must have a 2.0 grade point average or above to continue enrollment after the first three courses of study.
-A student shall be placed on academic probation when his or her cumulative grade point average falls below 2.0 (on a 4.0 scale).
-If a student is on academic probation for more that two consecutive terms, unless there are extenuating circumstances, that student will be subject to dismissal from the North Park SBNM program.
+SBNM graduate students must have a 2.0 grade point average or above to continue enrollment after the first three courses of study.
+A student shall be placed on academic probation when his or her cumulative grade point average falls below 2.0.
+If a student is on academic probation for more that two consecutive terms, unless there are extenuating circumstances, that student will be subject to dismissal from the North Park program.

-Any student whose academic standing has been subject to action may appear before the SBNM's Governance Committee to discuss his or her status.
+Any student whose academic standing has been subject to action may appear before the SBNM's Faculty Committee to discuss his or her status.
+Decisions by the committee may be appealed to the Director of the School.